 When Larry would park his car, he either had arranged to take along his own security person to guard it or would hire one on the spot.
 It was normal to remove the windshield wipers before walking away from the car.
 Otherwise, they would be stolen.

 A few times we saw an ice cream vendor serving a very long line.
 Larry would ask if we wanted ice cream.
 We would say, “No, the line is too long.” and we would be told to stay “right here” Larry would return in a couple of minutes with plenty of ice cream.
-Bribery.
-His wife could do it too, as she knew the wording to use to get what she wanted.
+It was KGB style intimidation.
+His wife could do it too, as she knew the wording to get what she wanted

 Russia had one color of hair coloring, red.
 There was no other choice.